 These risk factors can increase your susceptibility to lung cancer.
 Providing your doctor with as much information as possible about your lifestyle will help your doctor determine if lung cancer is a possible reason for a decline in health, and whether you would benefit from closer follow-up, a Chest X-ray, or Chest CT.
 Be aggressive about obtaining a diagnosis with which you are satisfied.

 With that said, the following symptoms are common in patients with lung cancer:

 - Chest pain

 However, NOT ALL PATIENTS WITH LUNG CANCER EXPERIENCE THESE SYMPTOMS.
 Many patients with early lung cancer are asymptomatic, or their symptoms are mistaken for other medical conditions.
-However, it is when the disease is in its early stage that it should be diagnosed and treated, so do not hesitate to talk to your doctor about lung cancer.
+However, it is when the disease is in its early stage that it should be diagnosed and treated, so do not hesitate to talk to your doctor about how to best diagnose and treat lung cancer.